-Spending on employee benefit group life and health plans in Canada were estimated to be \$46.1 billion in 2019, with \$21.9 billion spent on medical benefits7.
-A significant portion of this cost is allocated to traditional benefits such as medical, dental, and life/AD&D; however, a recent study by Deloitte found that employers are increasingly aware that
+Spending on employee benefit group life and health plans in Canada were estimated to be \$46.1 billion in 2019, with \$21.9 billion spent on medical benefits6.
+A significant portion of this cost is allocated to traditional benefits such as medical, dental, and life/AD&D. According to a recent report by the Conference Board of Canada, healthcare costs in Canada are expected to increase substantially over the next decade due to an aging population, combined with https://frasergroup.com/assets/files/GUR/GUR%20Public%20Release%20Canada.pdf population growth and the impact of COVID-197.
+Without substantial increases in public funding, Canadians could experience a reduction in access to care and employers could see a corresponding increase in lost productivity.